charliegerard/hidden/README.md

 * A maximum number of errors tolerated.

 If you don't specify these parameters when calling `hidden`, the default values will be used ('full' and 10).

+---

+*Side note: I built this in a few hours so there's probably tons of ways it could be done better or differently!*